Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 ### Recording the Split Information

-I actually punted on answering the first question for awhile and opted to pass a matplotlib Axis object through the recursive calls and directly plot the split lines on it each time one was found.
+I actually punted on answering the first question for awhile and opted to pass a `matplotlib Axis` object through the recursive calls and directly plot the split lines on it each time one was found.

 It wasn't until I showed one of my colleagues the code and he mentioned that it wouldn't be easy to test that I reverted agreeing that I should separate the split finding from split drawing.
 I realized that the simple answer to the first question was to pass along a list that would append to storing all the information about the splits as the function recursed down the tree.
 This might not seem particularly...elegant, but it works well given the following considerations.

 First, Python is a call-by-object-reference, not sure if that's an official term, language.
 Practically this means that it's cheap to pass anything to a function as it's just a reference to the object that gets passed.
 This can be an issue if you start to wander into concurrency-ville, but I'm not concerned with that here, so we good.

 Second, there's a world in which we'd care about the order that we traverse the tree and therefore the order that split information in returned from this function.
 The nature of this naive recursion approach is that you only get depth first traversal out, if you wanted a breath first traversal you'd have to separate getting the split information for a level in your tree from recursing down a level.
-Blah, good thing I don't care.
+Bleh, good thing I don't care.
 Though I might in the future if I wanted to be able to control how deep I go drawing splits, or something even cooler like drawing the splits with thinner lines the further down the tree the split was made.
 Project for future me.

 Now my function takes a slightly more specific form.